ihcsim/linkerd2-gitops/README.md

 Note that only the `main` application will be synchronized.

-In the following steps, we will deploy each application by using Argo CD to synchronize them individually.
+In the following steps, we will synchronize each application individually.

 ### Deploy cert-manager